bondazz/richpredictor-48/README.md

 If you want to work locally using your own IDE, you can clone this repo and push changes.

-The only requirement is having Node.js & npm installed - [install with nvm](https://ultraconverter.org)
+The only requirement is having Node.js & npm installed - [unit converters](https://ultraconverter.org)

 Follow these steps: